Eisenmonoxid/S6Patcher/Features.md

 This excerpt should highlight some of the key features of the S6Patcher.
 For a full feature list, take a look at the [ReadME](https://github.com/Eisenmonoxid/S6Patcher/blob/master/README.md).

 ## All Versions: Higher Zoomlevel
-- Standard value is 7200.
-Compared to "solutions" purely utilising the lua script, the angle of the RTS camera is maintained.
-Other camera behaviours (Cutscene, ThroneRoom, FreeView) are not impacted.
-The pictures show a comparison of standard (7200) and 14000 zoom levels.
+- The games' standard zoom limit value is 7200.
+Compared to "solutions" purely utilising the lua script, the angle of the RTS camera is maintained and other camera behaviours (Cutscene, ThroneRoom, FreeView) are not impacted.
+The pictures below show a comparison of standard 7200 and 14000 zoom levels.
 Every value is possible, but it is recommended to not go higher than 20000.
 <img src="https://github.com/Eisenmonoxid/S6Patcher/blob/76c046da963664caf6438e687e7e700008d92962/Images/Zoom_High_Final.png" width="40%" height="40%" alt="Zoom_High"/>
 <img src="https://github.com/Eisenmonoxid/S6Patcher/blob/76c046da963664caf6438e687e7e700008d92962/Images/Zoom_Normal_Final.png" width="40%" height="40%" alt="Zoom_Normal"/>